 - Top with a layer of whipped cream and garnish with a strawberry if desired.

+Total time does not include cooling time and chilling time.
 Number of servings depends on the size of your dessert cups.

 To find where to purchase Gallo’s wines near you, check out their handy dandy store locator.